-Based on the experience of the previous BGS Auctions, and having considered the record which has been developed in this matter, the Board continues to believe that the staggered three-year rolling procurement process currently in use for the BGS-FP Auction provides a hedge to customers in a time of increasing energy and/or capacity prices even though it may make it more difficult for retail suppliers to compete for FP customers in times of rising prices.
-By way of contrast, as market prices started to come down in wholesale electric markets over the last three years, retail suppliers have been able to be more competitive than the rolling three-year average FP Auction price, and competition appears to have increased.
-The Board is not convinced that RESA's proposals for pricing based on more frequent auctions for procurement of electricity for shorter periods than the current format would increase retail competition significantly.
+Based on the experience of the previous BGS Auctions, and having considered the record which has been developed in this matter, the Board continues to believe that the staggered three-year rolling procurement process currently in use for the BGS-RSCP Auction provides a hedge to customers in a time of extreme weather events that impact prices as we have seen recently, volatile energy prices and the potential of increasing capacity prices, even though it may make it more difficult for retail suppliers to compete for RSCP customers in times of rising prices.
+By way of contrast, as market prices started to come down in wholesale electric markets over the last four years, TPS have been able to be more competitive than the rolling three-year average RSCP Auction price, and competition appears to have increased.
+The Board is not convinced that RESA's proposals for pricing based on more frequent auctions for procurement of electricity for shorter periods than provided by the current format would increase retail competition significantly.

-Further, the Board agrees with Rate Counsel and the EDCs that there is no evidence presented by RESA that residential customers and small commercial customers would benefit from the implementation of shorter-term procurements or that these customers want to manage the price volatility resulting from shorter term procurements.
-The Board further agrees with Rate Counsel that it is essential that the process for procuring BGS is managed with the concerns of customers foremost in everyone's mind, requiring that the process be administered to assure affordable and stable electricity prices for residential and small commercial customers.
-Therefore, the goal of the BGS procurement process should be to enable smaller commercial and residential customers to benefit from both a stable yet market-based rate for BGS-FP supply over the term of the procurement plan for this service while still allowing these customers the ability to choose alternative providers.
-The Board believes the use of the staggered threeyear rolling procurement process, ensuring price stability, is a policy decision that has value for those customers who continue to receive BGS service from the EDCs.
-Therefore, the Board DIRECTS the EDCs to procure the approximate one-third of the EDCs' current BGS-FP load not under contract for a 36-month period.
-The tranche-weighted average of the winning bids from the upcoming 36-month period blended with the tranche-weighted average of the 36-month supply contracts secured previously, will be used to determine the price for BGS-FP rates for the June 1, 2014 to May 31, 2017 period.
-Finally, the Board believes there is no reason to reconsider Rate Counsel's position that New Jersey BGS-FP ratepayers would benefit from the establishment of a Portfolio Manager approach to BGS-FP supply procurement.
-Rate Counsel's request is based on the premise that the Board would consider altering the current BGS-FP procurement structure to shorter term procurements, a recommendation by RESA that the Board does not support.
+The Board believes that the goal of the BGS procurement process should be to enable smaller commercial and residential customers to benefit from both a stable yet market-based rate for BGS-FP supply over the term of the procurement plan for this service while still allowing these customers the ability to choose alternative providers.
+The Board further believes that the use of the staggered three-year rolling procurement process, ensuring price stability, is a policy decision that has value for those customers who continue to receive BGS service from the EDCs.
+Therefore, the Board DIRECTS the EDCs to procure the approximate one-third of the EDCs' current BGS-RSCP load not under contract for a 36-month period.
+The tranche-weighted average of the winning bids from the upcoming 36-month period blended with the tranche-weighted average of the 36-month supply contracts secured previously, will be used to determine the price for BGS-RSCP rates for the June 1, 2016 to May 31, 2019 period.